PGP-UK/GenoME/README.md

 ## Development on a physical Device.

-1. If using an IOS Device, for first time, you will need to add this to the development profile
+1. If using an IOS Device, for the first time, you will need to add this to the development profile

 ```bash
 eas device:create
 ```

-2. Next Generate a development client using the online EAS service.
+2. Next, Generate a development client using the online EAS service.

 ```bash
 eas build --platform ios --profile development